 - Aristotle reserves the right to post charges of an account in default to an on-file client credit card for services rendered.
 Aristotle will email a receipt of credit card charges to the client email account on-file at the time the charges are posted and paid.

 - Aristotle reserves the right to send default account to a collection agency along with any information the agency needs to collect charges.

 In order to cancel services, a customer must provide a 30-day notice utilizing an acceptable method that can be verified by Aristotle.

-- Notices sent via email to email@example.com or written notices sent to Aristotle, Inc. C/O Cancellation Department, 401 W. Capitol Ave, Suite 700, Little Rock, AR, 72201 are acceptable written notices.
+- Notices sent via email to email@example.com or written notices sent to Aristotle Unified Communications, C/O Cancellation Department, 2100 Broadway St., Little Rock AR 72206 are acceptable written notices.

 - Cancellation notices sent to Aristotle must be specific as to the service being cancelled and must clearly state the name of the service as described in the service Agreement or Contract.
 Customers with multiple services remain obligated for payment of services on non-cancelled services.

 - Non-specific cancellation notices are not valid and do not relieve the customer of financial obligations as stated in the service Agreement.

 - Services which have been cancelled may be reinstated but are subject to fees to reestablish the subject services.

 - Telephone calls are not accepted as a valid notice of cancellation.
 Customers may call to cancel service but should be aware that this is not a verifiable communication method and may not be accepted in the event a dispute arises concerning the date services were cancelled.

 - Customer who wish to cancel their service prior to the service expiration date remain subject to the Terms and Conditions for service Termination as stated in the service Agreement.